 When choosing a bike light, an important but often overlooked criterion is the variety of mounting options and the quality of the mounts.
 Lights should not be obstructed by bags or other parts of the bike and the horizontal and vertical angle should be set to provide maximum visibility.
-Satisfying all of these requirements can be a problem for many bikepackers who use large seatpost-mounted bags that block the entire seatpost area (see the Baggage page).
+Satisfying all of these requirements can be a problem for many bikepackers who use large seatpost-mounted bags that block the entire seatpost area (see the Bikepacking Bags page).
 The light mounting position should never be compromised for the sake of using a certain bag mounted in a certain place, the light and safety should always come first.

 If the seatpost area is not available, rear lights can be attached to the seat-stays, the rider’s helmet, the rear bag, or a rear rack.
 It can be difficult to control the position and angle of a light when mounted to a flexible or movable surface like a bag or helmet, so I would only use those positions to mount secondary lights, never my primary rear light.
 Using a rear rack with a rack-top bag or side pannier bags can yield a safety advantage because many rear lights have mounts available that attach to the standard mounting holes that are on the back of many racks, which places the light in an ideal position for visibility.

 Finding a good mounting position for front lights can also be a problem when using aerobars, accessories and bags.
 Front lights that are used to illuminate the road ahead that have a focused beam are normally designed to be mounted at between 70 and 100 cm above the ground.
 Mounting them much lower, on the fork legs, can cause the beam pattern and the degree of illumination in each part of the beam to be less than ideal.